michaelsking1993/jurassic-park-api-test/README.md

     - Creates a dinosaur with the passed parameters.
     - The request body must be formatted as follows: `{ dinosaur: { species_id: INT, cage_id: INT, name: STRING }`
     - Returns the dinosaur object that was created, or a helpful error message.
-    - Status code will be a 201 created, or a 422 Unprocessable Entity if parameters are invalid, or 404 not found if there is no cage or species found with the passed cage_id / species_id.
+    - Status code will be a 201 created, or a 422 Unprocessable Entity if parameters are invalid.

 - `PATCH /dinosaurs/:id`
     - Updates a dinosaur with the passed parameters.
     - The request body must be formatted as follows (note that only 1 or more of the inner keys are required):  `{ dinosaur: { species_id: INT, cage_id: INT, name: STRING }`
     - Returns the dinosaur object that was updated.
-    - Status code will be a 200, or a 404 Not Found if no dinosaur can be found with the given ID.
+    - Status code will be a 200, a 404 Not Found if no dinosaur can be found with the given ID, or a 422 Unprocessable Entity if any of the parameters are invalid.

 - `GET /species`
     - Returns a list of species in the database, **including how many dinosaurs in the park pertain to this species**.